-Whether you have allergies, asthma, or nothing at all, you should make an effort to minimize the dust in your home.
-Even if only for friends and other guests, keeping a dust-free home will minimize breathing trouble, allergies, and a generally unkept look.
-Keep reading for some basic tips on how to minimize the dust in your home or office.
+Whether you have allergies, asthma, or just prefer a clean environment, you should make an effort to minimize the dust in your home.
+Even if only for friends and other guests, keeping a dust-free home will minimize breathing trouble, allergies, and a generally unkempt look.

 Central Filter is Key